Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/asset-management/asset-details.md

 ### Shared with

-When the asset it set to **Shared with**, the asset can be shared between multiple users.
+When the asset is set to **Shared with**, the asset can be shared between multiple users.
 This is typically used for assets that are not assigned to a specific individual, such as a conference room or a shared printer.

 ## Tags